Landon Collins Rumors: Latest Buzz on Cowboys, Chiefs, More Ahead of Free Agency

 Collins will have a much better chance of returning to All-Pro status if he finds a team that has a scheme to fit his skill set.
 The Washington Post's Neil Greenberg noted Collins struggled in open coverage in 2018:

-"When targeted in space in 2018, opposing receivers caught 33 of 43 passes thrown his way for 397 yards, three touchdowns and no interceptions, resulting in a 127.8 passer rating against, a clear departure from the 2016 (70.1) and 2017 (94.8) seasons."
+"When targeted in space in 2018, opposing receivers caught 33-of-43 passes thrown his way for 397 yards, three touchdowns and no interceptions, resulting in a 127.8 passer rating against, a clear departure from the 2016 (70.1) and 2017 (94.8) seasons."

-Greenberg goes on to note that Giants defensive coordinator James Bettcher, hired in 2018, prefers "versatile and more interchangeable safeties."
+Greenberg also noted that Giants defensive coordinator James Bettcher, hired in 2018, prefers "versatile and more interchangeable safeties."
 Whatever changes Bettcher brought to New York last season clearly didn't work out for Collins and exposed whatever limitations he has in pass coverage.

-Collins is 25 years old though, so there's reason to believe he can still make adjustments and improve that part of his game.
+Collins is 25 years old, though, so there's reason to believe he can still make adjustments and improve that part of his game.
 Whichever team brings him on might want to emphasize the "strong" in strong safety, focusing on his peerless run-stopping ability and putting him on tight ends in coverage.

-PFF noted he had plenty of success lined up near the line of scrimmage in 2018:
+PFF noted he had plenty of success near the line of scrimmage in 2018:

 Pro Football Focus @PFF